How Does Instagram Affect Travel? (12 Minute Read)

 As I heard that, I laughed, because it's actually quite clever.
 But I was definitely silently judging them as well.
 I wasn’t sure if they joking or not.
 It didn’t really seem like it.
 ‘Millennials…’ I thought.
 And then I got my own eggs benedict, glazed beautifully with hollandaise sauce and green onion... and proceeded to take my own picture which was promptly uploaded to my Instagram story.

 The “if you didn’t take a photo of it, were you even there?” colloquialisms are usually used as ironic humour, but present an element of truth.
 Nowadays, Instagram comes first.
-We contrast the generation before us’ need for privacy and instead share basically everything: what we eat, what we see, what we do, etc. We are literally willing to risk, and sometimes experience, death for a cool photo.
+We contrast the generation before us’ need for privacy and instead share basically everything: what we eat, what we see and what we do.
+We are literally willing to risk, and sometimes experience, death for a cool photo.
 It plays an interesting role in our lives.
 It almost acts as a fluid, social resume.
 We flex the things we are doing to create an image of ourselves for others, which is constantly updating.
 This idea is even more notable when people travel.

 Now, there are some pretty prototypical images that come to mind when people say ‘travel’; the Eiffel Tower, the Roman Coliseum, Bali beaches or the party islands of Thailand.
 People regularly crack open their Instagram to see amazing shots of these locations displaced throughout their feed.
 It becomes a part of the fantasy.
 The imagery stays transfixed in our minds.
 So naturally, if and when we end up going there, we want to recreate those images, but with ourselves in them.
 The common thread that once connected these destinations was the widespread agreement in the need to visit and marvel them.
 No doubt, their beauty is still something to marvel at, but the commonality nowadays reflects our need to show that we’ve been there instead of just being there.
 The photo is no longer a bi-product of the adventure.
 In many cases, it is the driver of it.